 Promotes Unethical Behavior

 Unlike guilt, shame won't make you a better person.
 Instead, people who cling to shame are more likely to act poorly and hide it from others.
 Thinking they're unable to change, they blame their personality for their bad behavior, and sometimes they blame others.
-It's very difficult to adopt a problem-solving attitude when you're focused on hiding what you've done and mitigating the blame.
+It's very difficult to adopt a problem-solving attitude when you're focused on guilt, hiding what you've done, and mitigating the blame.
 When that happens, it can become difficult to work, live, or socialize with others.

 Creates a Sense of Hopelessness